Learned Collusion

-These transitions corresponds to a form of stochastic TIT-for-TAT: interpreting action 1 as cooperation and action $2$ as defection, the automaton switches to the (bad) state 2 with a small probability\ ($0.01)$ when facing an agent that cooperates, and a larger probability $(0.05)$ when the agent defects.
-Once in state 2, the automaton switches back to (good) state 1 with positive probability $(0.05)$, \textit{but only when the agent cooperates.}
+These transitions correspond to a stochastic TIT-for-TAT: interpreting action 1 as cooperation and action $2$ as defection, the automaton switches to the (bad) state 2 with a small probability\ ($0.01)$ when facing an agent that cooperates, and a larger probability $(0.05)$ when the agent defects.
+Once in state 2, the automaton switches back to (good) state 1 with positive probability $(0.05)$, but only when the agent cooperates\textit{.}